Month by Month

 Average temperatures hover in the low 20s, with cooler nights (especially higher up).
 Quieter October is ideal for hiking, including in the mountains – or just beaching.

-While evenings can be chilly, daytime temperatures of around 20°C still lend themselves to beach time, and you're just before the winter-sun-seeking masses.
+While evenings can be chilly, daytime temperatures of around 20°C still lend themselves to beach time, and it's just before the winter-sun-seeking masses start to arrive.

 The skies above Fuerteventura's Corralejo sands are filled with multicoloured tails and soaring shapes for a weekend of kite-flying and family fun.